-- Press the button. - After the "Ready" prompt and the following beep, say "SMS Read" or "Read Messages."

-• Uconnect® Phone will play the new text message for you.
+- 2. After the "Ready" prompt and the following beep, say "SMS Read" or "Read Messages." - 3.
+Uconnect[®] Phone will play the new text message for you.

 After reading a message, you can "Reply" or "Forward" the message using Uconnect® Phone.